preetham018github/Statistical-Analysis-Linear-Regression/README.md

 Visualization Tools: Matplotlib and Seaborn

+## Results

-### Results
+### Linear Regression
-The model successfully predicts car prices with an acceptable level of accuracy, demonstrating the viability of linear regression for this use case.
+The Linear Regression model successfully predicts car prices, demonstrating an acceptable level of accuracy and adherence to OLS assumptions.

+### Logistic Regression
+The Logistic Regression model effectively classifies binary outcomes, with robust evaluation metrics such as accuracy, precision, recall, and ROC-AUC validating its performance.